The Many Faces of Go, version 12

 -

-Igowin is a free 9x9 only Windows-95/98/NT version of Many Faces of Go, that
+Igowin is a free 9x9 only Windows-95/98/NT Version of Many Faces of Go, that

 plays fast, tracks your go strength as you improve, and learns from